Home » Blog » Digital Music Activities » Learning Dynamics Music Games for Elementary Grades

 Not a penny was there in it, only ribbon ’round it.

 Long ago women did not have pockets in their dresses.
-In the song, Lucy’s pocket is her purse.
-Some older ladies still call their wallets their pocketbooks.
+In this song, Lucy’s pocket is her purse.
+Some older ladies still call their wallets their “pocketbooks.”

 Closet Key

 In the song Closet Key the hidden object is a key.
-An old-fashioned skeleton key would be perfect for the game, but you may use any key.
+An old-fashioned skeleton key would be perfect for this game, but you may use any key.

 I have lost the closet key in my lady’s garden,